alalazo/spack/lib/spack/docs/packaging_guide_advanced.rst

 2. A tuple of a variant string and a dictionary of extra attributes
 3. A list of items matching either 1 or 2 (if multiple specs are detected from the set of executables)

+In general, the variant strings can also contain architecture information, like ``platform``, ``os``, or ``target``.
+If a specific ``target`` information is not provided for a detected spec, Spack defaults to attaching the most generic target compatible with the host machine.

 If extra attributes are returned, they will be recorded in ``packages.yaml`` and be available for later reuse.
 As an example, the ``gcc`` package will record by default the different compilers found and an entry in ``packages.yaml`` would look like: